olivesmoo/bloomy/README.md

 Another significant challenge was the power distribution between the stepper motor and the NeoPixel LED ring.
 Both components demand relatively high and stable current.
-When operated simultaneously, we observed intermittent per- formance issues, including incomplete rotations of the stepper motor and erratic LED behavior.
+When operated simultaneously, we observed intermittent performance issues, including incomplete rotations of the stepper motor and erratic LED behavior.
 The motor, in particular, would sometimes stall or fail to complete the blooming cycle, resulting in partially open or stuck petals.